 On display in the West Wing from Dec.
 22, 2017 - Jun.
 28, 2018.
 There is an opening reception with Bob Ray Sanders on Thursday, Dec.
 28, 2017, from 6 - 8 p.m.

-On display in the Gallery the library from Apr.
-15 - May 20.
-There will be a reception and awards presentation on Sun., May 20, from 2:30 - 4 p.m.
+On display in the Gallery the library from May 29 - June 23.
+There will be a reception on Sat., June 23, from 2 - 4 p.m.

 Original works and prints from local artists Ken Carter and John Johnson explore different colors and mediums that shaped African-American culture.